Discovery and characterization of five new eclipsing AM CVn systems: Target selection

 \subsection{Application to the ZTF lightcurves}

 We analysed the ZTF-lightcurves DR3 and private data (available on 2019 December 11th) of all the sources in the \gaia\ DR2 white dwarf catalogue from \citet{gentilefusillo2019}, in our search for eclipsing white dwarfs.
 We processed all lightcurves with more than 80 epochs in $g$ and $r$ combined (241\,775 objects), and searched a period range from 0.02\,d (28.8\,m) to 5\,d on a linear scale in frequency.
 The lower limit was chosen to reduce the computational time and because \citet{burdge2020} has already searched for shorter period systems.
 We visually inspected the folded lightcurves for all objects in the white dwarf catalogue which had at least one alert associated with it (6\,412 objects).
 For the rest, we only inspected lightcurves for which the model fit showed an improvement of $\Delta \chi^2>50$ compared to fitting a straight line (27\,116 objects).
-In this work, we present the AM CVn systems found using this method, a full catalog of eclipsing white dwarf and other interesting discoveries \citep[e.g.][]{vanroestel2021b} will be presented in a future publications.
+In this work, we present the AM CVn systems found using this method, a full catalog of eclipsing white dwarf and other interesting discoveries \citep[e.g.][]{vanroestel2021b} will be presented in future work.

 Figure \ref{fig:ZTFlcs} shows the folded ZTF lightcurves of the five eclipsing AM~CVn systems we discovered in the sample of eclipsing white dwarfs. \A\ (also discovered by \citealt{keller2021}) is located in a region of the sky that is observed at a higher cadence by ZTF as part of a ZTF-partnership survey.
 For this reason, many more epochs are available compared to the rest of the sky.
 This allowed us to discover this object first, despite the eclipse being the most shallow and narrow of the five objects, and the fact that no alerts were generated for this object. \B\ and \D\ both show negative `alerts' in both $g$ and $r$ band.
 A visual inspection of their lightcurves confirmed their orbital period. \D\ also showed one outburst, which combined with its period, immediately confirmed its nature as an AM CVn system.
+We note that \D\ was also identified as an outbursting cataclysmic variable by ASASSN and Gaia as ASASSN-18dg and Gaia20aby.

 \C\ was identified later in a general search of persistent sources which have a \gaia\ parallax \citep{bailer-jones2018} and are located close to the white dwarf track, and have negative ZTF-alerts.
 This sample contained a total of 11\,766 sources ZTF sources. \C\ triggered three negative alerts, and a BLS-period search of the lightcurve identified a potentially short period, which was confirmed using CRTS and PTF data. \C\ was not found in the initial search because its \gaia\ parallax was very uncertain, and not included in the catalogue by \citet{gentilefusillo2019}.